 2: The Genesis Foundation — Teaching Plan

-Key Thought: Genesis lays out the path that our world descended into sinful chaos.
+Key Thought: Genesis lays out how our world descended into sinful chaos.
 Nearly every concept mentioned in Revelation appears in the book of Genesis.

 - What principle can you find in these texts that would help you in your study of prophecy?

-- Case Study: One of your relatives states, “There are people that say the Book of Mormon or the Koran are perfect, bu the Bible has errors in it.
-They accept the Bible in part, but rely on their own writings as more perfect.?
+- Case Study: One of your relatives states, “There are people who say the Book of Mormon or the Koran are perfect, but the Bible has errors in it.”
+They partially accept the Bible, but rely on their writings as more perfect.
 How would you respond to your relative?

 2. Have a volunteer read Genesis 22:7,8; Exodus 12:3-13; Revelation 15:5-10.

-- How does the story of Issacc’s son sacrifice help us understand how lambs are used symbolically?
+- How does the story of Isaac… the “son sacrifice” help us understand how lambs are used symbolically?
 How does Revelation 5 tie into this?

 - Personal Application: Why is knowing that Jesus is our substitute so foundational to our salvation?
 Share your thoughts.